MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 }
 ```

-Let's add our first constant to get rid of our stringly typed segue identifier in our LoginViewController.
+Let's add our first constant to get rid of our stringly-typed segue identifier in our LoginViewController.
 Let's add the following to our constants file:

 ```
 struct Constants {